Last Updated on: 26th November 2021, 09:45 am

 Therefore, screen printing is best for printing simple designs where you need to run large print runs for a single color design.

-Screen printing is suitable for one-offs and once the screen is prepared the design cannot be changed, which call for preparation for another screen.
+Screen printing is suitable for one-offs, and once the screen is prepared, the design cannot be changed, which calls for preparation for another screen.
 Screen printing is suitable only when you need to produce thousands of prints using automatic presses.

 When you want to cater to large scale orders with high-quality prints, screen printing is perfect for you.
-You have the ability to cost-effectively produce printed materials from medium to large runs.
+You can produce printed materials from medium to large runs cost-effectively.

-Starting a screen-printing business is not easy as it would require you make a significant initial investment to buy space and printing equipment.
+Starting a screen-printing business is not easy as it would require you to make a significant initial investment to buy space and printing equipment.
 However, you will find numerous payment plans and financing options to make it easier for you.
-If you will be taking large scale orders, you can get the return on your investment relatively quickly.
+If you are taking large scale orders, you can get the return on your investment relatively quickly.

-Secondly, it is a labor-intensive process which demands skilled staff.
+Secondly, it is a labor-intensive process that demands skilled staff.
 Even for a single print, you have taken many steps from artwork to preparing the stencil and printing it on a garment.
 The print setup takes time and consideration.
-Here, its application is limited only to simple designs, whereas high-resolution photographs may not be easy to create.
+Its application is limited only to simple designs, whereas high-resolution photographs may not be easy to create.

-The artwork is fed from a computer to the printer and is design gets printed on the fabric, much like printing a document from your personal computer.
-It may not be as popular as screen printing but it is definitely growing fast among print shops.
+The artwork is fed from a computer to the printer, and its design gets printed on the fabric, much like printing a document from your personal computer.
+It may not be as popular as screen printing, but it is growing fast among print shops.

 The technique is perfect when you need just a few shirts to be printed because it requires little setup time.
 It leaves no wastage of ink and is a clean process compared to screen printing.
-It produces a natural feel and detailed design, even sharp photographs on the fabric, which is loved by their customers.
+It produces a natural feel and detailed design, even sharp photographs on the fabric, which their customers love.

-Firstly, Direct-To-Garment printing is expensive as compared to screen printing because it can print only one garment at a time, which demands a print shop to have multiple inkjet printers.
-Therefore it takes relatively longer time than screen printing to create multiple prints.
-Even a manual screen printing shop can handle larger production runs that DTG.
+Firstly, Direct-To-Garment printing is expensive than screen printing because it can print only one garment at a time, which demands a print shop to have multiple inkjet printers.
+Therefore it takes a relatively longer time than screen printing to create various prints.
+Even a manual screen printing shop can handle larger production runs than DTG.

-Today, both screen printing and Direct-To-Garment printing are important t-shirts printing processes.
-Screen printing is suitable for large production runs whereas DTG is perfect for niche and small print runs.
-The choice of printing process depends on your business demands, production scale, and future plans.
+Today, both screen printing and Direct-To-Garment printing are essential t-shirts printing processes.
+Screen printing is suitable for large production runs, whereas DTG is perfect for niche and small print runs.
+The choice of printing process depends on your business demands, production scale, and plans.
 The choice is now up to you.